chapel-lang/chapel/doc/rst/language/spec/arrays.rst

       2 2 2
       2 2 2

-   If the zipper iteration is illegal, then the assignment is illegal.
+   If the zippered iteration is illegal, then the assignment is illegal.
    This means, for example, that a range cannot be assigned to a multidimensional rectangular array because the two expressions don’t match in shape and can’t be zipped together.
 Notice that the